zenml-io/blog.zenml.io/_posts/2022-07-07-great-expectations.md

-_Data Validator_, a new category of libraries and frameworks that [the 0.10.0 ZenML release](https://blog.zenml.io/zero-ten-zero-release/) adds to the ZenML ecosystem of integrations. _Data Validators_ are MLOps tool stack components that facilitate defining high data quality standards and practices and applying them throughout the entire lifecycle of a ML project.
+_Data Validator_, a new category of libraries and frameworks that [the 0.10.0 ZenML release](https://blog.zenml.io/zero-ten-zero-release/) adds to the ZenML ecosystem of integrations. _Data Validators_ are MLOps tool stack components that allow you to define high data quality standards and practices and to apply them throughout the entire lifecycle of a ML project.

 ## Why Great Expectations?

 Our decision was not random nor incidental.
-We chose Great Expectations to be the baseline for our ZenML Data Validator concept not just because it is a popular, best-in-class data quality framework (albeit those scored high on our criteria list), but also because we share a similar vision about the role of data validation in MLOps.
+We chose Great Expectations to be the baseline for our ZenML Data Validator concept not just because it is a popular, best-in-class data quality framework (though for those it scored high on our criteria list), but also because we share a similar vision about the role of data validation in MLOps.
 On top of that, they are a natural fit from an engineering perspective, which made designing and implementing the Great